When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Step 2: Connect the Jug and the Base

-Moving on to the next step, set the jar on the base before.
-Now spin the bowl in an anti-clockwise manner to secure it in place.
+Set the jar on the base before moving on to the next step.
+Now, spin the bowl anti-clockwise to secure it in place.

 Step 3: Select a blade or an attachment.

-The next step is to select the blade or attachment that best suits the work at hand.
-If you want to mince, chop, mash, or puree something, attach the knife blade to the jar’s center mechanism.
+The next step is selecting the blade or attachment that best suits the work.
+Attach the knife blade to the jar’s center mechanism if you want to mince, chop, mash, or puree something.

 Step 4: Place the Lid in Its Proper Placement